This article should answer:

 For highly sensitive or high-risk matters without legal supervision

-If your organisation prefers fully manual review workflows
+If your organisation prefers fully manual reviews

 Creating a Playbook

-You can create playbooks in several ways:
+You can create Playbooks in several ways:

 1. Start from scratch